eljojo/faircamp-fork/README.md

 optimization: [delayed|immediate|manual|wipe]
 ```

-Faircamp maintains an asset cache that holds the results of all computation-heavy build
+Faircamp maintains an asset cache that holds the results of all
-artifacts (transcoded audio files, images, and compressed archives).
-By default this cache uses a delayed optimization strategy: Any asset that is not directly used in a build gets marked as stale and past a certain period (e.g. 24 hours) gets purged from the cache during a follow-up build (if it is not meanwhile reactivated because it's needed again).
-This strikes a nice balance for achieving instant build speeds during editing (after assets have been generated initially) without inadvertently growing a storage resource leak in a directory you don't ever look at normally.
+computation-heavy build artifacts (transcoded audio files, images, and
+compressed archives).
+By default this cache uses a delayed optimization
+strategy: Any asset that is not directly used in a build gets marked as stale
+and past a certain period (e.g. 24 hours) gets purged from the cache during a
+follow-up build (if it is not meanwhile reactivated because it's needed
+again).
+This strikes a nice balance for achieving instant build speeds during
+editing (after assets have been generated initially) without inadvertently
+growing a storage resource leak in a directory you don't ever look at
+normally.

-If you're short on disk space you can switch to `immediate` optimization, which purges stale assets right after each build (which might result in small configuration mistakes  wiping assets that took long to generate as a drawback).
+If you're short on disk space you can switch to `immediate` optimization,
+which purges stale assets right after each build (which might result in small
+configuration mistakes wiping cached assets that took long to generate as a
+drawback).

-If you're even shorter on disk space you can use `wipe` optimization, which just completely wipes the cache right after each build (so everything needs to be regenerated on each build).
+If you're even shorter on disk space you can use `wipe` optimization, which
+just completely wipes the cache right after each build (so everything needs
+to be regenerated on each build).

-If you're more the structured type you can use  `manual` optimization, which does not
+If you're more the structured type you can use  `manual` optimization, which
-automatically purge anything from the cache but instead prints back reports on stale
+does not automatically purge anything from the cache but instead prints back
-assets after each build and lets you use `faircamp --optimize-cache` and `faircamp --wipe-cache` appropriately whenever you're done with your changes and don't expect to generate
+reports on stale assets after each build and lets you use
+`faircamp --optimize-cache` and `faircamp --wipe-cache` appropriately
+whenever you're done with your changes and don't expect to generate any new
-any new builds for a while.
+builds for a while.

 ## Build